Ultimate guide: How to register a company in Singapore

 World-class telecommunication infrastructure

-Based on official figures, there are over 43,000 public Wi-Fi access points and 15 millions of mobile subscribers.
+Based on official figures, there are over 43,000 public Wi-Fi access points and 15 million mobile subscribers.
 Businesses can connect to the internet from almost anywhere without suffering a loss of network connection or delays.

 Strong anti-corruption stance